Enterprise-CMCS/mac-fc-github-actions-runner-aws/Usage.md

 This procedure assumes that you have already taken the steps documented in the main README.
 You have:

 - Instantiated the requisite infrastructure in AWS ECR and ECS
+- Instantiated the resources for the GitHub OIDC provider and noted the OIDC role ARN

 ## Usage